rgilks/comprehendo/README.md

 ## Troubleshooting

 - **API Key Issues**: Ensure your API keys are correctly set in the `.env.local` file or Fly.io secrets
-- **Rate Limit Errors**: If you see "rate limit exceeded" errors, wait for the cool-down period (1 hour)
+- **Rate Limit Errors**: The application limits requests to 100 per IP address per hour.
+If you encounter "rate limit exceeded" errors, wait for the current hour window to reset.
 - **Loading Indefinitely**: If content generation seems stuck, refresh the page and try with a different CEFR level
 - **Authentication Errors**: Check OAuth configuration and ensure redirect URIs are correctly set
 - **Database Errors**: Verify the SQLite volume is properly mounted in production